GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Other Tanium issues

-If your device remains blocked after checking all the other settings, please try to connect using a mobile hotspot and wait for 15-20 minutes for the Tanium server to find your device.
+If your device remains blocked after checking all other settings, please try to connect using a mobile hotspot and wait for 15-20 minutes for the Tanium server to find your device.

-If step 1 is successful and your device is unblocked, it is probable that the firewall of the previous network you're connecting to is blocking the Tanium IPs.
-We suggest you contact your system administrator to whitelist the Tanium IPs.
-The IP addresses can be found at this link (accessible via TechPass login)](https://docsportallink).
+If your device is unblocked after connecting via mobile hotspot, it is likely that the firewall of the previous network you are connecting to is blocking the Tanium IPs.
+Whitelist the Tanium IPs to resolve this issue.The IP addresses can be found at this link [accessible via TechPass login](https://docsportallink).

 ## Receiving notifications on desktop and email for misconfigurations on SEED device